akerber47/akerber47.github.io/reading.md

 - Wesley Yang, *The Souls of Yellow Folk*
 - Trevor Hastie et al, *The Elements of Statistical Learning*
 - Peter Gottschling, *Discovering Modern C++*
+- Dirk Bester, *An Interview Primer for Quantitative Finance*
 - Kate Atkinson, *One Good Turn*
 - Natasha Pulley, *The Kingdoms*